 - Work experience

-Because the field will require students to interact with judges, lawyers and other courtroom personnel, they will gain an understanding of Canadian law and how the courtroom clerk functions in the civil, criminal, tribunal and family law settings.
+Because the field will require you to interact with judges, lawyers and other courtroom personnel, you gain an understanding of Canadian law and how the courtroom clerk functions in civil, criminal, tribunal and family law settings.

-The work experience, meanwhile, will provide students with an opportunity to shadow professionals in a courtroom to gain practical, real courtroom knowledge.
-Faculty and staff in the Court Support Services program will work closely with students to maximize their shadowing experience.
+The work experience, meanwhile, provides an opportunity to shadow professionals in a courtroom to gain practical, real courtroom knowledge.
+Faculty and staff in the Court Support Services program will work closely with you to maximize your shadowing experience.

-It is time for those who enjoy getting their courtroom fix from TV shows to put down the remote and join the action by attending the Court Support Services program.
+If you enjoy getting your courtroom fix from TV shows, it is time to put down the remote and join the action by attending the Court Support Services program.

 |Course Code||Course Title||Location|